zevv/npeg/README.md

 * Non-terminals are printed in cyan between square brackets
 * Not-predicates (`!`) are overlined in red.
 Note that the diagram does not make it clear that the input for not-predicates is not consumed.
-* Captures are boxed in a gray rectangle
+* Captures are boxed in a gray rectangle, optionally including the capture name

 ### Grammar graphs